Curriculum Vitae

 - Project coordination and team leadership: supervision of doctoral candidates and student assistants; alignment of research goals and deliverables.

-- Methods and tooling development: Python workflows for MEI/MusicXML analytics, mei-friend enhancements for OMR corpora, packaging and delivery via Jupyter4NFDI; use of MEI/Verovio for interactive score representation.
+- Methods and tooling development: Python workflows for MEI/MusicXML analytics; mei-friend enhancements for OMR corpora; packaging and delivery via Jupyter4NFDI; interactive score representation with MEI/Verovio.

 - Contribution to national research infrastructure and transfer to teaching.